programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 One potentially confusing aspect of Twine is that the platform allows you to work with several [story formats](https://twinery.org/wiki/twine2:how_to_choose_a_story_format), or visual layouts.
 The syntax for each story format works a little differently.
 The examples I am using are written for the default format, Harlowe 3.2.
 To follow along, you will not have to modify the story format.
 When looking for answers to your Twine questions on the web, make sure you include the story format in your query: e.g. “how to change background color in Twine Harlowe 3.2”.

-## Create Your First Story
+## Creating Your First Story
-To create your first game, which Twine will refer to as a story, go to Twine and click "use it online."
+To create your first game, which Twine will refer to as a story, go to [Twine](http://twinery.org/) and click "use it online."
 If it is your first time using Twine, there will be a basic introduction.
 Once you have read or skipped this introduction, Twine will take you to your story list.
 At first this area will be largely empty.
 It will populate as you create more stories.
 To create your first story, click "+Story."

 {% include figure.html filename="Figure2.jpg" caption="Figure 2.
-Getting started with the browser version of Twine" %}
+Getting Started with the Browser Version of Twine" %}

 {% include figure.html filename="Figure3.jpg" caption="Figure 3.
-Creating your first story" %}
+Creating Your First Story" %}

 You will then be prompted to name your story.
 I will name my story “First Day in the Office.”
 Once you type in a name for your story, click “+Add.”
 Twine will then take you to the story map.
 This grid is the developer, or creator, view of your story.
 From here, you can add to and edit your story.

-## Create Your First Passage
+## Creating Your First Passage
 The basic organizational unit in Twine is a passage.
 A passage is one “screen” of text that the player will see before navigating to another screen.

 A new Twine story starts out with one blank passage in the middle of the screen.
 To edit this passage, double click on it.
 Once you do, the passage will enlarge to reveal a text editing box.
 Add the title “the beginning.”
 Add the following text to the body of the passage.